F5-use-cases/f5-rs-docs/docs/solutions/aws_waf_as3/module1/lab1.rst

 the infrastructure of the environments is deployed using ansible playbooks that were built by devops/netops. those playbooks are being controlled by jenkins which takes the iac_parameters.yaml file and uses it as parameters for the playbooks.

-- Choose the AWS region you want to deploy in
+- You can choose the AWS region you want to deploy in
-- Dave can also control the deployment of the security policies from his repo as we will see.
+- You can also control the WAF blocking state using this file

-Task 1.2 - Update the AWS region for the DEV environment (Optional)
+Task 1.3 - Update the AWS region for the DEV environment (Optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1.2.1 Update git with your information:
+1.3.1 Update git with your information:
 **************************
 Configure your information in git, this information is used by git (in this lab we use local git so it only has local meaning)
 - on the RS-CONTAINER CLI